vs

 QUICK ANSWER

-"Here" is an adverb which is often translated as "aquí", and "over there" is an adverb which is often translated as "allá".
+"Here" is an adverb which is often translated as "aquí", and "over there" is a phrase which is often translated as "allá".
 Learn more about the difference between "here" and "over there" below.

 b. acá (Latin America)